StashCache/stashcache-tester/docs/tutorial.rst

 Installing
 ----------

-The StashCache tester is distributed in a python egg form.
-Installing requires
+The StashCache tester is distributed as a python package.
+It

 Running StashCache